Gursimran07316/Elecore/README.md

   4. Place the **chat block** on relevant pages or expose a route.
 - **Security:** Store API keys outside Git; use environment variables.

-> Share your exact provider/model and retrieval approach and I’ll lock these steps to your implementation.

 ---